-According to DBRS Limited (DBRS) Securitization Servicer Report (Canadian Securitization Market Overview; September 2017), as of 30 September 2017, the total amount of securitisations outstanding in the Canadian market was C\$86.5 billion.
+According to DBRS Limited (DBRS) Securitization Servicer Report (Canadian Securitization Market Overview; September 2018), as of 30 September 2018, the total amount of securitisations outstanding in the Canadian market was C\$92.2 billion.
+Term ABS and CMBS represented 56.6 per cent of the total securitisation market, followed by ABCP at 35.6 per cent and private placements at 7.9 per cent.